thomazmoura/spotlight-dimmer/README.md

 ✔ - Color and transparency customization
 ✔ - Optional persistence of chosen colors and transparency ✔ - Minimizing to tray
+📅 - Start minimized
+📅 - Enable and disable the dimmers dinamically
 📅 - Support for changing number of monitors
 📅 - Pipeline for updating releases automatically
 ❓ - Installation from winget